petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/applying-styles-to-fragments.md

 ## Changing How Styles are Applied

-{bdg-seconary}`Available Liferay 7.4 U31+ and GA31+`
+{bdg-secondary}`Available Liferay 7.4 U31+ and GA31+`

-You must change the Fragment's HTML configuration to change how styles apply to a Page Fragment.
-Add the `data-lfr-styles` attribute to an element contained in the Fragment to make any styles applied to them on a page instead apply to those inner elements. *Only one `data-lfr-styles` attribute is allowed per Fragment.*
+You must change the Fragment's HTML configuration to change how styles apply to it.
+Add the `data-lfr-styles` attribute to an element contained in the Fragment to make any styles applied to them instead apply to that specific element. *Only one `data-lfr-styles` attribute is allowed per Fragment.*

-For example, if you configure a custom Fragment with this HTML and change the background color to green, it applies to the Fragment's outermost `<div>`, and it may not correctly change the appearance the UI:
+For example, if you configure a custom Fragment with this HTML and change the background color to green, it applies to the Fragment's outermost `<div>`, and it may not correctly change the appearance in the UI:

 ```html
 <div class="marketing-card-fragment-01">